ClaytonJaksha/Lab3/README.md

 	jmp		while1
 ```
 #### Subroutine: `makethebox`
 This here is the money-maker subroutine.
+It draws a single, solid, 8-bit line, 8 times in a row from the initial cursor point.
+This creates a box.
 ```
 makethebox:
 	inc		R11